QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 df.apply(update_row, axis=1)
 ```

-4. We can use `.applymap()` method to modify all individual entries in the dataframe altogether.
+4. We can use the `.applymap()` method to modify all individual entries in the dataframe altogether.

 ```{code-cell} python3